Our interactive data visualizations that show the case fatality rate in each country are updated daily.

 40% in the 2013-16 outbreak

-And we would like to thank the many hundreds of readers who give us feedback on this work every day.
+And we would like to thank the many hundreds of readers who give us feedback on this work.
 Your feedback is what allows us to continuously clarify and improve it.
 We very much appreciate you taking the time to write.
 We cannot respond to every message we receive, but we do read all feedback and aim to take the many helpful ideas into account.
-Thank you all.